- Wild Golf

 Let’s do it!

-2. Avoid Hazards at All Costs
+2. Don’t Worry About Shots in the Rough, BUT Avoid Hazards at All Costs

 You’ve got a long par 4, there’s water up the entire left hand side and nothing but rough on the right.
 You’ve been fighting a nasty hook, and you start shaking in your Footjoys, knowing that you are one closed-clubface away from pulling another Supersoft out of your bag.
 As fate would have it, your ball starts straight, takes a left turn, and lands in the middle of that pond.